pclus/auto-tutorial/docs/Lorenz.md

 These are commands for the Python interface of auto-07p.

 ## Provide files:
-* lorenz.f90 :  Encodes the system equations, the corresponding Jacobian, and a function to save maxima and minima of limit-cycles.
+* lorenz.f90 :  Encodes the system equations, the corresponding Jacobian, and a function to save maxima and minima of limit cycles.
 * c.lorenz : constants of auto-07p.
 * lorenz.py: code in python/auto-07p to run the bifurcation diagram.